The other day I planned on baking my favorite cookies, confident that I had all the ingredients.

-Check out few more substitutes in this video
+Check out a few more substitutes in this video

 Baking is a science, and baking soda is one chemical reaction you need for those nicely risen cookies.
 But when you don’t have baking soda at hand, fret not because the best substitutes listed above will work the same way.

-You can still enjoy your favorite cookies while making a little adjustment of ingredient sitting right there in your kitchen.
+You can still enjoy your favorite cookies while making a little adjustment of ingredients sitting right there in your kitchen.